woocommerce/woocommerce/readme.txt

 * Added basic rss feeds for products and product categories
 * Added functions which show tax/vat conditionally
 * Made use of transients to store average ratings and improve performance
+* Added page installer on installation to make it optional (you may want to import your pages)
 * Custom field for product total_sales when sold
 * Best sellers widget based on new total_sales field
 * Ability to exclude product ids